sowardskimberly/stg_python_cert/README.md

 Example: If the sequence is 18, then print "Eighteen"

-Example: If the seqence value is 120, then print "One Hundred Twenty"
+Example: If the seqence value is 120, then print "One Hundred Twenty" This challenge starts the use of a helper file

 ## Challenge 5